 With Canonizer.com diversity is valued and drives the system forward, rather than destroying it.
 Supporters of camps can object to any proposed changes they don't agree with, filtering can then be done by the reader who can select the kind of experts and canonization algorithm they choose to prioritize things.
 In this way, knowing concisely and quantitatively what everyone currently believes, how the expert opinion still differs from the popular opinion, can eliminate all these communication prevention issues and fears - even making still 'religious' issues quite enjoyable for all.
 Such can finally enable emerging expert minorities to make progress at being heard above the bleating noise of the crowd at a measurably accelerating rate.

 As a demonstration, the currently leading "Theories of Mind and Consciousness" survey topic is now a collaboratively negotiated, concise, quantitative state of the art representation of the working hypotheses of now approaching 50 experts and hobbyists.
-This already includes, at various levels of participation, diverse experts such as, Steven Lehar, David Chalmers, Daniel Dennett, and a growing number of others.
+Building consensus in such fields is impossible.
+Even attempts to agree on definitions, such as consciousness, can't be done.
+This survey project is building more consensus than has ever been possible.
+It already includes, at various levels of participation, diverse experts such as, Steven Lehar, David Chalmers, Daniel Dennett, and a growing number of others.
 It is already indicating a surprising amount (34 out of 46) of consensus.
 Nothing like this has ever been possible from a crowed this diverse.
 Of course in order to make this map more comprehensive, requires the survey participation of all people including you, even if that is to say you are in a "we don't know yet" camp.
 Our goal is to track all this in real time as ever more scientific evidence eventually falsifies and forces most all experts into the one camp representing the one best theory.

 That which you can measure, improves.